chronlc/nf-sp00f-pro/.github/instructions/code-generation-rules.instructions.md

 SCOPE-SPECIFIC (Compose UI):
 14. [ ] Have I CHECKED scope rules for remember{} states?
 15. [ ] Have I VALIDATED all Compose APIs I'll use?

+DATA BINDING & REAL DATA:
+16. [ ] Will ALL UI data come from real sources (StateFlow, API, database, sensors)?
+17. [ ] Will I use ZERO hardcoded mock values or fake data?
+18. [ ] Are loading/error states defined for when data isn't available?
 ```

 **If ANY answer is NO → STOP and complete that step first.**